Articles

 How Absolute Discharges Work

-It’s sometimes difficult to get an absolute discharge in Canada because the individual must plead guilty in the first place to receive the discharge.
+It’s sometimes difficult to secure an absolute discharge in Canada because the defendant must plead guilty to an offence in the first place to receive the discharge.

 Offenders stand a good chance of receiving an absolute discharge if: